hengjiew/MFIX-Exa/docs/source/inputs/InputsHypre.rst

 =============

-The following inputs control the hypre settings and are read directly by AMReX when we use hypre as the bottom solver.
+The following inputs control the hypre settings and are read directly by AMReX when we use hypre as the bottom solver, i.e., when :cpp:`nodal_proj.bottom_solver = hypre` and/or when :cpp:`mac_proj.bottom_solver = hypre` (see :ref:`Chap:InputsMultigrid`) These settings must be preceded by the hypre_namespace setting corresponding to the solver (see :ref:`Chap:InputsMultigrid`).

-NOTE: Default uses the same hypre namespace "hypre" for all solvers.
-However, the hypre namespace can be set at the solver level and the hypre settings can be configured for each MLMG solver.
+NOTE: If either the :cpp:`nodal_proj` or :cpp:`mac_proj` bottom solvers are set to :cpp:`hypre`, the default behavior is to set the `hypre_namespace = "hypre"`.

-These settings must be preceded by the hypre_namespace setting corresponding to the solver (see :ref:`Chap:InputsMultigrid`)
+In that case, the settings below should be preceded by the (default) hypre namespace, :cpp:`hypre`, and apply to either or all solvers which use hypre.
+However, the hypre namespace can be set at the solver level so that the hypre settings can be configured for each MLMG solver.
+In which case, the settings below should be preceded by the solver specific :cpp:`hypre_namespace`.

 +-----------------------------------+-----------------------------------------------------------------------+-------------+--------------+
 |                                   |  Description                                                          |   Type      | Default      |